kumar-abhishek/kumar-abhishek.github.io/_posts/2017-05-28-book-summary-the-end-of-illness.md

 - We can't trust anybody or anything.
 Try to back everything with data before you put anything in your body
 - Flu causes severe inflammation which can increase your hearth attack by 10% several years later when you are old.
 - No vitamins & supplements.
 Vitamin D intake increasaed the fracture rate by 17%.
 Vitamin E intake increased the prostate cancer rate.
-- Keep moving.
-Highest rate of diseases in their old age among people who keep standing at the same place for example: hair dresser.
+- Keep moving, just standing at one place can be dangerous too.
+Highest rate of diseases in their old age found among people who keep standing at the same place for example: hair dresser.